LetUsTakeANapForever/ImBoredDotCom/README.md

 A website that tells you what to do when you don't know what to do.

-Hit the link below to try
+Hit the link to try :
 https://welpimbored.netlify.app/